Friday, September 26, 2008

 Notes on energy policies that will work

 1. A huge amount of fossil-fuel generated and electric energy is spent to heat and light buildings.
 Careful design, retrofitting of existing buildings, and siting of new buildings can reduce this by at least 90%.
 The use of incident solar energy - sunlight and heat is enormously effective.
 The big win here is what are called "hybrid" techniques, where active systems that use small amounts of energy are used to control passive systems to store and and direct large amounts of solar and geothermal energy.
 Daylighting and heating techniques are widely known; one that is less so is the geothermal heat pump, which is a highly-efficient cooling technique.
 There are houses in Maine that use entirely solar heat; there are houses in Louisiana that use geothermal heat-pumps for cooling.
 Clever design can reduce building energy use enormously, and many of these technologies save money, even at low energy prices.
 Links: Overview at Worldchanging.
 Brown and DeKay, Sun, Wind, and Light an excellent practical guide to passive techniques.
-California Energy Commission on geothermal heat pump technology.
+Deparment of Energy on geothermal heat pump technology.
 US Department of Energy on photovoltaics.

 2. Long-haul freight rail.
 More efficient than long-haul trucking and much more efficient than long-haul air transport.